-When it’s time for a private company to go public, or fundraising is needed on a large scale, an IPO is not the only option.
-There’s also a less-well-known and, until recently, less-well-respected option: a reverse merger into a public shell oftentimes called an Alternative Public Offering (APO).
+When it’s time for a private company to go public, or the board of directors determines that fundraising is needed on a large scale, an IPO is not the only option.
+There’s also a less well-known and, until recently, less-well-respected option: a reverse merger into a public shell.
+It is often called an Alternative Public Offering (APO).

-This process, which can be faster and cheaper than a traditional Initial Public Offering, is growing in popularity and might grow faster in our confusing coronavirus world.
+This reverse takeover process, which can be faster and cheaper than a traditional Initial Public Offering, is growing in popularity.

 “These non-operating public companies are looking for innovation, so they can rescue any remaining value associated with the public shell,” Jordan says.

 It’s a strategy that works particularly well in the biotech world because, he says, biotech is inherently risky.
 Only one in 10 drugs gets approved at the IND (Investigational New Drug) stage of development (right before entering Phase 1 clinical trials), leaving the other nine companies in need of rescue.